tomas-maciulis/freelance-platform/README.md

 # freelance-platform
 Basic website made for posting and finding freelance job ads.

+## Requirements
+PHP 7.2
+MySQL 14.14 (recommended but any other SQL management system supported by Laravel 7.1.3 could be used) composer npm

 ## Installation
-Create new empty database in any SQL management system that Laravel supports.
+Create new empty database in (My)SQL management system.
 Duplicate and rename `.env.example` to `.env`.
 Configure database and website settings in `.env` file.